swimmingly/yodrew.github.io/_pages/introduction.md

 Western science has studied sensory destimulation since the 1950s for astronautics, health, and mind-control.
 Ayurveda, India's ancient healing tradition, uses extended periods of darkness for rejuvenation.
 By [reports](/reports/365-day-retreat-of-150-year-old-yogi), it is nothing less than the fountain of youth.

 Unfortunately, the active nature of these approaches to darkroom retreating compromises them.
-They depend on an active will, the faculty most in need of rest.
+This means they depend on an active will, the faculty most in need of rest.
 Hygiene is passive, allowing the distressed will to finally rest and recover.
 Hygiene primarily depends on the autonomic self---omniscient, omnipotent, and infallible---to accomplish the work of healing.
 This removes structural conflict in the method, promising [limitless](/blog/2011/05/limitless) results.
 Hygiene completely secularizes the use of darkness for the specific purpose of healing.
 There is nothing mystical, disciplined, or complicated about this approach.
 It is rational, safe, and natural: a reliable miracle.

 ##### hygiene